Effective Date: March 26, 2020

 XIII.
 General Provisions

 A. Consent or Approval.
+As to any provision in these Terms or any applicable Additional Terms that grants NRCCUA a right of consent or approval, or permits NRCCUA to exercise a right in its “sole discretion,” NRCCUA may exercise that right in its sole and absolute discretion.
 No NRCCUA consent or approval may be deemed to have been granted by NRCCUA without being in writing and signed by an officer of NRCCUA.

 B. Severability; Interpretation; Assignment.
 If any provision of these Terms, or any Additional Terms, is for any reason deemed invalid, unlawful, void, or unenforceable, then that provision will be deemed severable from these Terms or the Additional Terms, and the invalidity of the provision will not affect the validity or enforceability of the remainder of these Terms or the applicable Additional Terms.
 You hereby waive any applicable statutory and common law that may permit a contract to be construed against its drafter.
 The summaries of provisions and section headings are provided for convenience only and shall not limit the full Terms.
 NRCCUA may assign its rights and obligations under these Terms and any applicable Additional Terms, in whole or in part, to any party at any time without any notice.
 These Terms and any applicable Additional Terms may not be assigned by you, and you may not delegate your duties under them, without the prior written consent of an officer of NRCCUA.